 IDSA comments to FDA on the agency's recent guidance for industry on community-acquired bacterial pneumonia (CABP) clinical trials.
 IDSA applauds the agency's efforts to make clinical trials more feasible and offers recommendations to improve the guidance.

-IDSA Information Sheet on Antimicrobial Resistance (PDF)
+IDSA Fact Sheet on Antimicrobial Resistance (PDF)